jprante/elasticsearch-skywalker/README.md

 Skywalking gives you

-- an deeper insight of how Elasticsearch stores Lucene indices and fields
+- a deeper insight of how Elasticsearch stores Lucene indices and fields

-- lists timestamps and checksums of Elasticsearch Lucene files
+- lists timestamps and checksums of Elasticsearch's Lucene files

-- shows field names, both from mapping and from Lucene indices
+- shows field names, both from mapping and Lucene indices

-- shows field types and attributes, both from mapping and from Lucene indices
+- shows field types and attributes, both from mapping and Lucene indices

 - retrieves a ranked list of most frequent terms

-Because Elasticsearch and ELasticsearch Head does already a lot what Luke offers on the basis of Lucene, Skywalker has rather few features, just to complement some missing parts.
+Because Elasticsearch and ELasticsearch Head does already a lot what Luke offers with Lucene, Skywalker has rather few features, just to complement some missing parts.

 Planned features